 CalPERS provides service retirement and disability benefits, annual cost of living adjustments and death benefits to plan members, who must be public employees and beneficiaries.
 Benefits are based on years of credited service, equal to one year of full-time employment.
-Members with five years of total service are eligible to retire at age 50 with statutorily reduced benefits.
+Members with five years of total service are eligible to retire: at age 50 with statutorily reduced benefits.
 All members are eligible for nonduty disability benefits after 10 years of service.
 The death benefit is one of the following: the Basic Death Benefit, the 1957 Survivor Benefit, or the Optional Settlement 2W Death Benefit.
 The cost-of-living adjustments for each plan are applied as specified by the Public Employees' Retirement Law.

-The Plan's provisions and benefits in effect at June 30, 2022, are summarized as follows:
+The Plan's provisions and benefits in effect for the year ended June 30, 2023, are summarized as follows:

 Miscellaneous

 Prior to On or After

 Hire Date January 1, 2013 January 1, 2013

 Benefit Formula 2.7% @ 55 2% @ 62

 Benefit Vesting Schedule 5 Years of Service 5 Years of Service

 Benefit Payments Monthly for Life Monthly for Life

 Retirement Age 50 - 67 52 - 67

 Monthly Benefits, as a Percent of Eligible

 Compensation 2.0% to 2.7% 1.0% to 2.5%

 Required Employee Contribution Rates 8% 7.25%

 Required Employer Contribution Rates:

-Normal Cost Rate 15.02% 7.70%
+Normal Cost Rate 15.03% 7.65%

+Payment of Unfunded Liability \$ 8,479 \$ 303